Child Support

 Finding Solutions for Every Family

-Kansas City Child Support Lawyers
+Kansas City Child Support Services You Can Trust

 In many divorce cases or custody cases that involve child custody, mandatory child support is ordered to be paid from one parent to the other.
 In most child support cases, the court will order the non-custodial parent to make child support payments to the custodial parent.
 If physical custody is shared, a special agreement may be established.